Donate to the Museum Capital Campaign Today!

 Miff Mole’s F.E.
 Olds Trombone

-Your tax-deductible donation this Spring ensures the success of our relocation, or consider a multi-year pledge to help secure long-term sustainability for our organization!
+Your tax-deductible donation ensures the success of our relocation.
+Consider monthly or multi-year pledges to help secure long-term sustainability for our organization!
 Your tax-deductible donation is essential for the preservation of Bix’s legacy and the cultural history of our community.
-Additionally, we would love to hear from you if you have any questions or comments on how to best serve the museum.
+Additionally, we would love to hear from you if you have any questions or comments on how to serve the museum best.

 You can donate by mail or online by sending donations to